eggstrema/chicago-school-rest-service/README.md

-London School REST Service
+Chicago School REST Service
 ==========================

 This is an example application which provides a REST interface for a very simple social network.
-It is used to demonstrate the influence of horizontal slicing (implemented in London School TDD) on coupling and cohesion.
+It is used to demonstrate the influence of vertical slicing (implemented in Chicago School TDD) on coupling and cohesion.

-This Java application is structured like those that we typically find in corporate environments.
+This Java application is structured in a way that we typically miss in corporate environments.
 It uses
 * Java 17
 * Javalin